klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 Most resources are attached to projects.
 The one resource that is attached to a user account is a small home directory to store user-specific configuration files.
 That home directory is not billed but can also not be extended.
-For some purposes you may have to store things that would usually be automatically be placed in the home directory in a separate directory, e.g., in the project scratch space, and link to it.
+For some purposes you may have to store things that would usually automatically be placed in the home directory in a separate directory, e.g., in the project scratch space, and link to it.
 This may be the case when you try to convert big docker containers into singularity containers as the singularity cache can eat a lot of disk space.
+(Or sometimes setting an environment variable is enough to redirect to a different directory.)

 ## Project management